truenas/middleware/docs/userguide/index.rst

 In the example shown in Figure 11.7e, two groups have been created.
 Group 1 allows connections from any initiator on any network; Group 2 allows connections from any initiator on the *10.10.1.0/24* network.
-Click an initiator's entry to display its Edit and Delete buttons.
+Click an initiator's entry to display its "Edit" and "Delete" buttons.

 .. note:: if you delete an initiator, a warning will indicate if any targets or target/extent mappings depend upon the initiator.
 If you confirm the delete, these will be deleted as well.